tadaworks/dev-onboarding-guide/README.md

 ## Editor and Plugins
 Yes, you can use your favorite editor.

-We use [Sublime](http://www.sublimetext.com/).
+Our go-to is [Sublime Text](http://www.sublimetext.com/).
 This setup works with all of our stuff, so if you aren't super opinionated, give it a spin.
 Even if you are, you should probably follow along since your editor needs to support equivalent plugins.

 ```bash
 brew cask install caskroom/versions/sublime-text3